-Eight places, one approach.
+Nine places, one approach.

-Each program is anchored by a long-term relationship with educators, faculty, or community leaders on the ground.
+Each teaching program is anchored by a long-term relationship with educators, faculty, or community leaders on the ground.
 The work looks different in each place, but the commitments are the same.

 Molokai